Data Centers in Norfolk

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Virginia provides a significant sales and use tax exemption for equipment purchased for data centers.
-This incentive directly lowers the capital expense required for building new facilities or upgrading existing hardware, making the state financially attractive for infrastructure investment.
+Tax Advantage For Data Centers: Virginia provides a significant sales and use tax exemption on qualifying data center equipment, including servers and storage hardware.
+This incentive directly lowers the capital expenditure required for new deployments and hardware refresh cycles.

 Natural Disaster Risk

-Norfolk has a moderate natural disaster risk profile, with an overall FEMA National Risk Index score of 27.17 as of September 2025.
-The primary environmental threats are tied to its coastal location.
+Norfolk has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 27.17 as of September 2025.
+The primary environmental threats are atmospheric and meteorological.
+Key risks for consideration include hurricanes, strong winds, riverine flooding, and winter weather.